Olivier Kayser - Founder and Managing Director

 Avik, Founder and Managing Director of Re-emerging World, a strategic advisory firm specializing in emerging markets “base of the pyramid” strategies.
 Prior to that, he worked in India as an engineer with ICI, a consultant with TATA Consultancy Services and The Next Practice, working with Prof. CK Prahalad.
 Avik has worked on the ground in 10 countries in Asia and Africa and across 11 sectors.
 Avik was awarded the Gold Medal in Indian Institute of Management, Kozhikode where he was the General Electric Fund Scholar.
 He also graduated First class with Honors in Mechanical Engineering from Jadavpur University, Kolkata.

-Since 1981, Ashoka has elected over 3,000 leading social entrepreneurs as Ashoka Fellows – men and women with system changing solutions for the world’s most urgent social problems.
-Ashoka Fellows inspire others to adopt and spread their innovations, demonstrating to all citizens that they too have the potential to be powerful change makers.
+Ashoka is the largest global network of social innovators.
+Since 1981, Ashoka has elected over 3,600 leading social entrepreneurs as Ashoka Fellows – men and women with system changing solutions for the world’s most urgent social problems.
+Ashoka Fellows inspire others to adopt and spread their innovations, demonstrating to all citizens that they too have the potential to be powerful changemakers.
 Hystra and Ashoka are building a strategic and mutually beneficial partnership: Hystra and its clients benefit from a privileged access to the insights and solutions of Ashoka's network of social entrepreneurs, while Ashoka can gain access to the most innovative corporations.
 Lastly, Hystra and Ashoka partnered with HEC Paris, the leading French business school, to create an Executive Education program on inclusive business and value creation.
+Ashoka and Hystra also joined forces to support social entrepreneurship in Latin America in collaboration with the Swiss Development Corporation.

 The Practitioner Hub is an online platform where practitioners that are implementing or facilitating inclusive business can gain information, insights and networks to help inclusive business grow.
 It supports the effective implementation of inclusive business by providing a gateway to information on inclusive business as well as offering insight, analysis and guidance to practitioners.
 The Hub partners with those working at the cutting edge of inclusive business to offer practical resources, information and insights that are rooted in on-ground experience.